Christian Walker Preview, Player Props: Diamondbacks vs. Padres

 Christian Walker At The Plate

-- Walker has 120 hits, which is best among Arizona hitters this season, while batting .272 with 62 extra-base hits.
+- Walker has 120 hits, which is tops among Arizona hitters this season, while batting .270 with 62 extra-base hits.

-- He ranks 40th in batting average, 40th in on base percentage, and ninth in slugging among qualified hitters in MLB play.
+- Among the qualified batters, he ranks 46th in batting average, while his on-base percentage ranks 41st and he is ninth in slugging.

+- Walker has picked up a hit in 75 of 119 games this year, with multiple hits 34 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.